 In the Roman concept, there were only gods and demigods.
 This is much different than the idea of the one true God and Christ, who was the ELOHIM of Abraham and Isaac and Jacob, which we find in the Old Testament.

 God communicated the idea of ELOHIM to Moses when he made Moses an ELOHIM to Pharaoh.
 However, there was also no such concept within pagan theology.
-Jesus made a point to clarify the true understanding of the Hebrew word ELOHIM to the Pharisees, when He said, “does it not say in your law, I said you are all ELOHIM, you are all sons of the Most high” (John 10:34; Psalms 82:6).
+Jesus made a point to clarify the true understanding of the Hebrew word ELOHIM to the Jews, when He said, “does it not say in your law, I said you are all ELOHIM, you are all sons of the Most high” (John 10:34; Psalms 82:6).

-Jesus told the Pharisees that we are “gods,” and called the Father, “the one true God.”
+Jesus told the Jews that we are “gods,” and called the Father, “the one true God.”
 For all of us, including Christ, are made subject to His will (1 Corinthians 15:28; John 3:21; 1 John 4:8).